Egotism: Sexuality

 There is a question mark over the relationship between sexuality and egotism.
 Sigmund Freud popularly made the claim that intimacy can transform the egotist, giving a new sense of humility in relation to others.

 At the same time, it is very apparent that egotism can readily show itself in sexual ways and indeed arguably one's whole sexuality may function in the service of egotistical needs.

 Social egotism

 Leo Tolstoy, used the term aduyevschina (after the protagonist Aduyev of Goncharov's first novel, A Common Story) to describe social egotism as the inability of some people to see beyond their immediate interests.

 Etymology

 The term egotism is derived from the Greek ("εγώ") and subsequently its Latinised ego (ego), meaning "self" or "I," and -ism, used to denote a system of belief.
 As such, the term shares early etymology with egoism.

-Egoism vs. pride
+Egotism vs. pride

-Egoism differs from pride.
+Egotism differs from pride.
 Although they share the state of mind of an individual, ego is defined by a person's self-perception.
 That is how the particular individual thinks, feels and distinguishes him/herself from others.
 Pride may be equated to the feeling one experiences as the direct result of one's accomplishment or success.